So why is the SmartThings App migration starting now?

 SmartThings App Migration Walkthrough

-The SmartThings Classic App is nearly at its end (well…by nearly I mean it’ll be gone in the next year or so), and it’s time to start looking at migration to the new SmartThings app.
-I also have a few resource links for you to use:
+The SmartThings Classic App is nearly at its end.
+However, SmartThings is not going to be discontinued.
+It’s time to start looking at migration to the new SmartThings app now!